citizenfx/fivem-docs/content/docs/client-manual/crosshair.md

 Usage: `cl_crosshaircolor_b 50`

 ### cl_crosshairusealpha \<bool\>
 Controls whether the crosshair should have transparency or not.
-Used in conjunction with `cl_crosshairalpha`.
+Used together with `cl_crosshairalpha`.

 Setting this command to `false` will set the crosshair's alpha to `200`, making it almost opaque.
 Set to `true` if you want to use custom transparency values via `cl_crosshairalpha`.